 - Our facilities undergo strict cleaning throughout the day

 - Some staff around the site will be equipped with personal protective equipment.
-They will help and be positioned throughout the site to manage any crowding and remind you of the two metre rule.

 - There are paper maps available on site however, if you prefer, you can download a pdf version of our map to use on your device or print at home.